 Community Nursing: Children’s Diseases

-Children’s nursing is more difficult than caring for adults, because the first cannot always explain their feelings.
+Children’s nursing is more difficult than caring for adults because the first cannot always explain their feelings.
 Thus, each of them demands a special approach.
-Moreover, the importance of child’s care increases with understanding that he or she is the future of society.
-This paper is dedicated to children’s diseases and their influence on the overall evaluation of community’s health.
+Moreover, the importance of a child’s care increases with the understanding that he or she is the future of society.
+This paper is dedicated to children’s diseases and their influence on the overall evaluation of a community’s health.

 The Infant Mortality Rate and Community’s Health

-The wellbeing of the whole community may be evaluated with the help of the infant mortality rate (IMR).
-Moreover, it can serve as a sign of country’s economic state.
+The well-being of the whole community may be evaluated with the help of the infant mortality rate (IMR).
+Moreover, it can serve as a sign of the country’s economic state.
 This statement comes from the fact that such external factors as healthcare services and healthcare coverage of the population are directly related to this rate.
-Moreover, the quality of water and food together with the level of infections in a particular land play a significant role for the IMR.
+Moreover, the quality of water and food together with the level of infections in a particular land plays a significant role in the IMR.
 According to Holzemer and Klainberg (2014), the worldwide average rate comprises 40 children per 1,000 newly born.
-In particular, the United States takes the 177th place in the world’s ranking due to its problems associated with national diversity.
-Such number is explained by a high rate of premature births among American minorities.
+In particular, the United States takes 177th place in the world’s ranking due to its problems associated with national diversity.
+Such a number is explained by the high rate of premature births among American minorities.
 This number has increased by 30% over the last years since 1981 (Holzemer & Klainberg, 2014).

 The Manifestation of Chronic Diseases in Children